tandasat/DdiMon/README.md

 ----------------------
 - x86 and x64 Windows 7, 8.1 and 10
 - The system must support the Intel VT-x and EPT technology
-- Uni-processor systems (the author is working for taking off this limitation #1)

 License